1556 Shaanxi earthquake: Earthquake

 The epicenter was in the Wei River Valley in Shaanxi Province, near Huaxian (now Huazhou District of Weinan), Weinan and Huayin.
 Huaxian was completely destroyed, killing more than half the residents of the city, with an estimated death toll in the hundreds of thousands.
 The situation in Weinan and Huayin was similar.
 In certain areas, 20 m crevices opened in the earth.
 Destruction and death were widespread, affecting places as far as 500 km from the epicenter.
 The earthquake also triggered landslides, which contributed to the massive death toll.

 The rupture occurred during the reign of the Jiajing Emperor of the Ming dynasty.
 Therefore, in the Chinese historical record, this earthquake is often referred to as the Jiajing Great Earthquake.

-Modern estimates, based on geological data, give the earthquake a magnitude of approximately 8 Mw on the moment magnitude scale and XI (catastrophic damage) on the Mercalli scale, though more recent discoveries have shown that it was more likely 7.9 Mw.
-While it was the deadliest earthquake and the third-deadliest natural disaster in history, there have been earthquakes with considerably higher magnitudes.
-Following the earthquake, aftershocks continued several times a month for half a year.

 In the annals of China it was described in this manner:

 The earthquake damaged many of the Forest of Stone steles badly.
 Of the 114 Kaicheng Stone Classics, 40 were broken in the earthquake.

 The scholar Qin Keda lived through the earthquake and recorded details.
 One conclusion he drew was that "at the very beginning of an earthquake, people indoors should not go out immediately.
 Just crouch down and wait.
 Even if the nest has collapsed, some eggs may remain intact."
 The shaking reduced the height of the Small Wild Goose Pagoda in Xi'an by three levels.

-Loess caves

-Millions of people at the time lived in yaodong—artificial loess caves—on high cliffs in the Loess Plateau.
-Loess is the silty soil, deposited on the plateau by windstorms over ages.
-The soft loess clay is a result of thousands of years of winds carrying silt from the Gobi Desert into the area.
-Loess is a highly erosion-prone soil.
-It is susceptible to the forces of wind and water.

-The Loess Plateau and its dusty soil cover almost all of Shanxi, Shaanxi, and Gansu provinces and parts of others.
-Much of the population lived in yaodongs in these cliffs.
-This was the major contributing factor to the very high death toll.
-The earthquake collapsed many caves and caused landslides which destroyed many more.
+Geology

+Modern estimates, based on geological data, give the earthquake a magnitude of approximately 8 Mw on the moment magnitude scale and XI (catastrophic damage) on the Mercalli scale, though more recent discoveries have shown that it was more likely 7.9 Mw.
+Following the earthquake, aftershocks continued several times a month for half a year.

+Shaking was felt strongly across the Weihe Basin region.
+The maximum China seismic intensity was XI to XII occurring in Huaxian and Weinan.
+This would support the theory of the earthquake rupturing along the Huashan and Weinan faults.
+Intensity VIII was observed throughout the basin and the intensity X+ zone was 100 km long.